Travel.State.Gov > Intercountry Adoption > Country Information > Ecuador Intercountry Adoption Information

-Exercise increased caution in Ecuador due to crime.
+Exercise increased caution in Ecuador due to crime and civil unrest.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 If you decide to travel to Ecuador:

-Transnational crime groups operating in Esmeraldas province have engaged in violent crime and killed local citizens in addition to carrying out bombings targeting Ecuadorian military and law enforcement.
+Transnational crime groups operating in Esmeraldas province have engaged in violent crime and killed local citizens in the past.

-The U.S. government is limited in its ability to provide emergency services to U.S. citizens in the Colombian border area, as U.S. government personnel cannot travel to the provinces of Esmeraldas, Carchi, and Sucumbíos without permission from the Embassy’s security office.
-However, U.S. government personnel are permitted to travel to the northern bank of the Napo River in Sucumbíos, an area approximately four miles wide, and the portion of Esmeraldas province that is south of Esmeraldas city.
+The U.S. government has limited ability to provide emergency services to U.S. citizens in the Colombian border area, as U.S. government personnel cannot travel to the provinces of Esmeraldas (northern part), Carchi, and Sucumbíos without special authorization.
+U.S. government personnel are permitted to travel to the northern bank of the Napo River in Sucumbíos, an area approximately four miles wide, and the portion of Esmeraldas province that is south of Esmeraldas city.